aunttwister/auto-deploy-ps-iis/README.md

 \-username <vps\_username> - Mandatory.

-\-passwordLocation <vps\_password\_location> - The password should be set in a .txt file and it's location set here.
+\-passwordLocation <vps\_password\_location> - The password should be set in a .txt file and its location set here.
 Mandatory.

 \-sessionAngularDir <vps\_angular\_location> - Output directory for file transfer to VPS.
 Mandatory.